Helen D. Gunderson dba

 — Helen D. Gunderson

-Her book, The Road I Grew Up On: Requiem for a Vanishing Era, to be released in November 2020, is a two-volume anthology written from a liberal perspective and consists of regional and neighborhood history, personal memoir, spiritual insights, other opinions, and photographs.
+Her book, The Road I Grew Up On: Requiem for a Vanishing Era, released at the end of 2020, is a two-volume anthology written from a liberal perspective and consists of regional and neighborhood history, personal memoir, spiritual insights, other opinions, and photographs.

 Helen edited another book, Rolfe Alumni Perspectives.
 The spiral-bound print version, published in 2000, is a collection of essays by students, alumni, friends, and faculty of her home town high school and includes many photos.
 The essays are available on the Rolfe alumni website Helen created in 1999.

-Helen’s most popular post (over 123,000 hits), 1970s Farming, consists of home movies, filmed in the 1970s, of her father and neighborhood men farming.
-Her most significant video productions in recent years include two programs created from 1990 footage of Rolfe High School’s last graduating class (Class Activities, Class Interview) and an essay about women in agriculture that uses voices and images from Helen’s archives along with images of modern day women involved in agriculture.
+Helen’s most popular YouTube post (over 129,000 hits), 1970s Farming, consists of home movies, filmed in the 1970s, of her father and neighborhood men and their farming activities.
+Her most significant YouTube video project in recent years includes two programs created from 1990 footage of Rolfe High School’s last graduating class (Class Activities, Class Interview).

 Helen’s book, The Road I Grew Up On: Requiem for a Vanishing Era, is a two-volume anthology written from a liberal perspective and consists of regional and neighborhood history, personal memoir, spiritual insights, other opinions, and both grayscale and color photographs.
 The seeds for the project were sown in fall 1989 followed by years of Helen’s taking photographs, shooting video footage, recording interviews, conducting other research, and writing about the neighborhood and culture where she grew up.
 The first volume (344 pages) consists of material completed in 2004, while the second volume (196 pages) consists of chapters written in 2019 and one completed on July 31, 2020, about living in the early months of the COVID-19 pandemic.